 “Only When We’re Naked” commences with piano patch, a change of pace from previous cuts.
 The biting vocals are celestial.
 The nudity inspires the chorus, which is simple, but rousing and effective.
 “Naked” makes fine use of backing vocals and horns, which give the chorus and the song as a whole, a lift.
 Another notable moment are the rhythmic, hip-hop vocals on the bridge.

-“Awakening” stars abruptly, with vocals and piano.
+“Awakening” starts abruptly, with vocals and piano.
 Soon after, strings enter, followed by horns, then backing vocals.
 The effect is a build-up.
 Once more, a tropical-oriented pop identity becomes established.
 It’s chocked-full of energy.

 “Deserve to Be Loved”

 “Deserve to Be Loved” slackens the pace, an appropriate move eight tracks in.
 The balladry allows for Abel to showcase the full scope of his voice, specifically the nuances and cracks.
 The production work is beautiful, featuring a lush, soulful, old-school sound.
 The lyrics are lovely throughout, with Abel “bringing it home” on the chorus.